dulo-tech/xlog/README.md

 #### Extending
-You can create your own message formatter and pass it to the logger class.
-Formatters are instances of the xlog.Formatter interface, which has the following signature:
+You can create your own message formatter by creating a struct that implements the `xlog.Formatter` interface, which has the following signature:

 ```go
 type Formatter interface {